darkorb/bambu-ftp-and-print/readme.md

 # Bambu Labs X1* FTP and Print

 > [!WARNING]
-> **This has been archived as of 6th October 2023, due to life things on I do not have time to tinker with this any longer.**
+> **This has been archived as of 6th October 2023, due to life events I do not have time to tinker with this going forward.**

 This is a Python script that provides a little of the "cloud" like functionality that you lose when you run in LAN Only mode.
 Namely the ability to send prints from the slicer directly to the printer.